If you have an entirely black screen when you access a board, your camera position has been placed away from the board.

 Metro Retro currently does not directly integrate with any other products.
 We utilize Slack, Github and Google for login purposes, but otherwise that is it.
-We are working on a new product with similar themes to Metro Retro that will include integration into other tools.
-This will be coming in the near future!
+Our paid version is in Early Access, and in the future will include integrations into other tools.
+Email us at email@example.com for more information.

 While retrospectives are the primary use case for Metro Retro, the tool is designed to be flexible so that you can create retrospective sessions that don't use the standard templates, or to use it for something else entirely.
 So far we (and our pilot teams) have made: